Today is

 Just to find him a good place to start.

-He looked up and down from the him and the hock
+He looked up and down from the hip to the hock

 Just to find the tenderest part.